I'm a provider

 Please wait while you are redirected.

 The advent of blood glucose monitors for use by patients in the home over 20 years ago revolutionized the management of diabetes.
 Using fingersticks, patients could monitor their blood glucose level both to determine the adequacy of hyperglycemia control, but to also evaluate hypoglycemic episodes.
-The importance of tight diabetic control has been validated by several randomized clinical trials published over the past 10 years, which have demonstrated that decreasing diabetic complications are associated with tight glucose control, defined as a hemoglobin A1C measurement of less than 7%.
+Tight diabetic control, defined as a strategy involving frequent glucose checks and a target hemoglobin A1c (HgA1c) in the range of 7%, is now considered standard of care for diabetic patients.
+Randomized controlled trials (RCTs) of tight control have demonstrated benefits for type I diabetics in decreasing microvascular complications.
+The impact of tight control on type II diabetic patients and on macrovascular complications such as stroke or myocardial infarction is less certain..

 Several devices have received U.S. Food and Drug Administration (FDA) approval.
 The first two approved devices were the Continuous Glucose Monitoring System (CGMS®) (MiniMed), which uses an implanted temporary sensor in the subcutaneous tissues, and the GlucoWatch G2® Biographer, an external device worn like a wristwatch that measures glucose in interstitial fluid extracted through the skin with an electric current (referred to as reverse iontophoresis).